 Got an ear for great music and know how to mix like a pro?
 Then maybe you should try become a DJ abroad!
 As far fetched as it sounds, a lot of people these days tend to follow music trends, and the bar that plays the best music usually gets the crowd.

 Not the most glamorous job, but an easy one.
 A lot of smaller hotels tend to do all of the cleaning and concierge services themselves.
 So bringing in workers during peak season is always a great way to take out the stress.
 You may not get paid the most, but no doubt you will get free accommodation plus enough to top up the travel funds.

 Social Media Manager

-One of the newer types of jobs I have realised are actually possible this day and age.
+One of the newer types of jobs I have realized is actually possible this day and age.
 While a lot of mom and pop businesses are focusing on literally their business, they may be lacking in the Social Media side of things.
-If you are good at creating eye catching posts for Facebook and Instagram and know what the customers want to see, this could be the perfect fit for you!
+If you are good at creating eye-catching posts for Facebook and Instagram and know what the customers want to see, this could be the perfect fit for you!

 Freelancing is becoming more and more popular with the recent internet boom.
 Going to sites like upwork.com or fiverr.com can now give you a chance to work remotely fulfilling jobs for various people all around the world.
 Some jobs as easy as saying words in English for someone!

 Making videos for overseas companies can be a little tougher, but not impossible.
 If you are good at what you do and have a decent portfolio behind you, a lot of companies based on tourism (like hotels and tours companies) usually jump on board for high-quality content produced for them.
 It is usually at a lower cost for them but can be fun as well as rewarding.